DaoCloud/DaoCloud-docs/docs/en/docs/storage/terms/csi.md

 ### Implement the volume driver

-Finally, to abstract implementation complexity, separate storage provider management logic should be hardcoded into the following functions, which are clearly defined in the CSI specification:
+Finally, to abstract implementation complexity, separate storage provider management logic should be hardcoded into the following features, which are clearly defined in the CSI specification:

 -CreateVolume
 -DeleteVolume